Ironman (surf lifesaving): History

 In 1989 an elite group of Ironmen took the sport one step further and created an ironman event for TV.
 The event was named the Uncle Toby's Super Series and was initially very successful, but after 10 years of big television ratings, the retirement of a few of the sports biggest start lead to a decline in its popularity in the late 1990s.
 This led to the end of the Uncle Toby's Super Series in the 2000/2001 season.
 An attempt to revive the series was made in 2011 with the introduction of Kellogg's Nutri-Grain Ironman Series which was also televised on Network Ten however by 2011 the Australian sporting television landscape had changed, meaning live, free to air sport didn't command the same viewing numbers as the 1990s and therefore didn't support as high a level of commercial support and funding.
 Whilst those that watched the revived series found it highly entertaining, attracting the required large numbers proved to be an uphill battle.

 In 2013, the Kellogg's Ironman series switched to the larger viewing base of Channel 9 and Wide World of Sports.
 They also reverted to 5 pre-recorded rounds followed by a live final.
 This was deemed to be a successful transition and at least temporarily breathed life back into the Australian Profession Ironman circuit.
-It may be a while before the return to the "household name" days of Grant Kenny, Trevor Hendy, Guy Leech and Darren Mercer but has given a new platform to young Ironman stars, Shannon and Caine Eckstein, Ky Hurst, Matt Poole, Tannin Lyndon, Ali Day and Kendrick Louis.
+It may be a while before the return to the "household name" days of Grant Kenny, Trevor Hendy, Guy Leech and Darren Mercer but has given a new platform to young Ironman stars, Shannon and Caine Eckstein, Ky Hurst, Matt Poole, Matt Bevilacqua, Ali Day and Kendrick Louis.

+Shannon Eckstein (known as the "Professor") is widely regarded as the greatest surf ironman in history with eight (8) Australian championships, nine (9) professional series wins and six (6) world iron man championships.